bneron/CRAW_singularity/doc/source/installation.rst

 This project is documented using `sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_.
 So if you use a clone, you have to generate the documentation from the source.

+The project come from with some unit and functional tests. to test if everything work fine.

+    cd $CRAW_HOME
+    python3 tests/run_tests.py -vvv

 .. _matplotlibrc:

 matplotlib configuration